How to generate an OpenAPI document with Hono

 │ └─Compile SDK - success

-If you get ESLint styling errors, run the speakeasy quickstart command from outside your project.
+If ESLint styling errors occur, running the speakeasy quickstart command from outside the project will resolve them.

 The Speakeasy sdk-generation-action repository provides workflows for integrating the Speakeasy CLI into CI/CD pipelines to automatically regenerate SDKs when the OpenAPI document changes.

-You can set up Speakeasy to automatically push a new branch to your SDK repositories so that your engineers can review and merge the SDK changes.
+Speakeasy can be set up to automatically push a new branch to SDK repositories so that engineers can review and merge the SDK changes.

-Once you’ve generated your SDK, you can publish it for use.
-For TypeScript, you can publish it as an npm package.
+Once an SDK has been generated, it can be published for use.
+For TypeScript, it can be published as an npm package.

-A quick, non-production-ready way to see your SDK in action is to copy your SDK folder to a frontend TypeScript project and use it there.
+A quick, non-production-ready way to see the SDK in action is to copy the SDK folder to a frontend TypeScript project and use it there.

-For example, you can create a Vite project that uses TypeScript:
+For example, a Vite project that uses TypeScript can be created:

 Note that the SDK is not ready for production use.
-To get it production-ready, follow the steps outlined in your Speakeasy workspace.
+To get it production-ready, follow the steps outlined in the Speakeasy workspace.

-The SDK has Zod as a peer dependency, as can be seen in the sdk-typescript/package.json file.
+The SDK includes Zod as a bundled dependency, as can be seen in the sdk-typescript/package.json file.

-Replace the code in the src/main.ts file with the following example code taken from the sdk-typescript/docs/sdk/users/README.md file:
+Replace the code in the src/main.ts file with the following example code taken from the sdk-typescript/docs/sdks/users/README.md file:

 const sdk = new SDK();